Pylons/pyramid/docs/narr/hybrid.rst

      route_name="abc"
      />

-The above ``<view>`` declaration is completely useless, because the view name will never be matched when the route it references matches.
+The above ``<view>`` declaration is useless, because it will never be matched when the route it references has matched.
 Only the view associated with the route itself (``.views.abc``) will ever be invoked when the route matches, because the default view is always invoked when a route matches and when no post-match traversal is performed.

-To make the below ``<view>`` declaration non-useless, you must the special ``*traverse`` token to the route's "path."
-For
+To make the above ``<view>`` declaration non-useless, the special ``*traverse`` token must end the route's path.
+For example:
-example:

 .. code-block:: xml
+   :linenos:

    <route
      path="/abc/*traverse"